-The City of Oviedo Fire Rescue Department is pleased to be an active participant of the Safe Place Program in the Oviedo community.
-The Safe Place Program provides access to immediate help and supportive resources for all young people in crisis through a network of sites sustained by qualified agencies, trained volunteers and businesses.
+The City of Oviedo Fire Department is pleased to be an active participant in the Safe Place Program in the Oviedo community.
+The Safe Place Program provides access to immediate help and supportive resources for all young people in crisis through a network of sites sustained by qualified agencies, trained volunteers, and businesses.

 A youth in crisis walks into a designated Safe Place location (identified by a Safe Place sign or decal) and tells the first available employee that they need Safe Place help.